Isiah Lagutang

 Isiah Kazunori Kimura Lagutang (born 3 August 1997) is a Guamanian international footballer who plays for Bank of Guam Strykers FC in the Guam Men's Soccer League.

 International

 Lagutang was called up for the Guam for the 2018 FIFA World Cup qualification matches against the Turkmenistan national football team and the India national football team.

+He scored his first international goal on 11 June 2019 against Bhutan during the 2022 FIFA World Cup qualification at the Guam FA National Training Center.